patrixsmart/adjustfly/README.md

         Route::apiResource('adjustments','AdjustmentController')->only(['index','show']);
     });

+    /**
-    // http://yourdomain.com/api/adjustments to get all adjustments with pagination
+     * http://yourdomain.com/adjustments to get all adjustments with pagination */

+    /**
-    // http://yourdomain.com/api/adjustments/{adjustment_id} to see details of an adjustment made
+     * http://yourdomain.com/adjustments/{adjustment_id} to see details of an adjustment made with
+     * the current state of the adjustable model.
+     */
 ```

 ## Adjustfly Usage